• Disease Overview

 Diagnosis

-In most patients, CVIDis diagnosed based upon a thorough clinical evaluation, identification of characteristic symptoms and physical findings, a detailed patient and family history, and a pattern of immune system defects confirmed by laboratory testing.
+In most patients, CVID is diagnosed based upon a thorough clinical evaluation, identification of characteristic symptoms and physical findings, a detailed patient and family history and a pattern of immune system defects confirmed by laboratory testing.

 Confirmation of certain immunologic abnormalities plays an essential role in establishing the diagnosis of CVID.
 The diagnosis of CVID is primarily established by testing for low blood (serum) IgG immunoglobulin concentrations ranging from severely reduced (<100 mg/dL) to just below adult normal range (500-1200 mg/dL).
-In addition, laboratory testing may reveal normal or, in some cases, reduced numbers of circulating B cells.
+In addition, laboratory testing may reveal normal or, in some people, reduced numbers of circulating B cells.
 Failure of certain B cells to appropriately mature into antibody-producing plasma cells may also be detected.
 Specialized laboratory tests may also help to determine the exact nature of the immune defect (e.g., B cell, helper T cell, suppressor T cell, or B and T cell defects).
-In many cases, x-ray, examination of the small intestine (enteroscopy), or surgical removal (biopsy) of small samples of tissue from lymph nodes may reveal certain abnormalities (e.g., nodular lymphoid hyperplasia).
-In addition, in some cases, specialized imaging tests followed by biopsy and microscopic examination may confirm the presence of granular, inflammatory nodules (noncaseating granulomas) within tissue of the skin, lungs, spleen, and/or liver.
+In many cases, X-ray, examination of the small intestine (enteroscopy), or surgical removal (biopsy) of small samples of tissue from lymph nodes may reveal certain abnormalities (e.g., nodular lymphoid hyperplasia).
+In addition, in some patients, specialized imaging tests followed by biopsy and microscopic examination may confirm the presence of granular, inflammatory nodules (noncaseating granulomas) within tissue of the skin, lungs, spleen and/or liver.

 • < Previous section